-We found that the contracts tested above for bidding procedures followed proper bidding procedures and were awarded to the lowest responsible bidder.
+We found that the contracts tested above for bidding procedures followed proper bidding procedures and were awarded in all cases to the lowest responsible bidder.

 Our audit of compliance was made for the purposes set forth in the Objectives section of this report and would not necessarily disclose all instances of noncompliance.